aabbtree77/esp32-vpn/README.md

     ifconfig -a | grep inet
     ```

-    The hostname/ifconfig command will provide the local MQTT broker IP address such as '192.168.1.107' which will have to be entered in the MicroPython
+    The hostname/ifconfig command will provide the local MQTT broker IP address assigned by the router, such as '192.168.1.107' which will have to be entered in the MicroPython
     files manually/explicitly.

 2. Open the first terminal window, upload and run the MicroPython program either in the test or production mode, as described above.